opnfv/sfc/docs/installationprocedure/feature.configuration.rst

  sudo bash ./deploy.sh -b file://<path-to-opnfv-fuel-repo>/config/ -l devel-pipeline -p <your-lab-name> -s os_odl-l2_sfc-ha -i file://<path-to-fuel-iso> -e

-With -e option the installer will skip environment deployment, so an user can do some modification before the scenario is really deployed.
+With -e option the installer will skip environment deployment, so a user can do some modification before the scenario is really deployed.
 Another useful option is the -f option which deploys the scenario using an existing Fuel host.